nvhoanganh/angular7dotnetcoresqldocker/README.md

 1. install latest angular-cli using `npm i -g @angular/cli`
 2. create new folder called `Docker` somewhere on your computer
 3. inside `Docker` folder create new Angular App by using `ng new angular-ui` command
-5. make the sure app works by running `ng s --open` inside the `angular-ui` folder
+5. make the sure app works by running `ng s --open` inside the `angular-ui` folder by opening http://localhost:4200
 6. inside the `angular-ui` folder, add new file `nginx.conf`

 ```